tyoeer/Chaoshead/README.md

 There's also still parts that need to be reverse engineered in which case the Hex Inspector is your friend.
 Though if you want to help program this thing, that's also possible.

-In any case, try looking at the Trello (linked above) for the tings that still need to be done.
+In any case, try looking at the Trello (linked above) for the things that still need to be done.

 ### Data collecting tips